EuropeanUniversityFoundation/euf-base/README.md

 By default the Traefik container will bind to port 8000; in order to use multiple setups at the same time, change the port number on your local environment to another number.  **Warning:** port 8025 is used by Mailhog.

 [Back to the User Guide](#user-guide)

+## Vagrant with LAMP stack

+Vagrant (and Virtualbox) provides a consistent development enviroment.
+Not as flexible as Docker, since it's a complete virtual machine without the possibility to dynamically add or remove containers, it should be easier to setup and use on Windows enviroments and saves the user the trouble of setting up a virtual machine and a LAMP stack or using a WAMP stack.

+### Setup steps

+ - Install Virtualbox, preferably 6.1 and Vagrant, preferably 2.2.*
+ - Clone this git repository into you development folder
+ - Change to the created `euf-base` directory
+ - In your shell use the `vagrant up` command
+ -

 ## LAMP stack